emqx/eip/active/0044-backup-encryption.md

 * 2026-08-12: @zmstone Initial draft
 * 2026-08-12: Rename policy to `node.data_import_encryption`; define the
   `.tar.gz.enc` format and the `emqx ctl data encrypt` command
+* 2026-08-21: Address review — introduce the explicit **DEK** term; clarify the header carries a plaintext key identifier (not a wrapped/encrypted key) and drop envelope encryption; detail the `.enc` header fields; govern plaintext backup creation by the same policy

 ## Abstract